Skip to main content

 Issue tracking

-In the issue tracking software we'd likely separate out the project and issue related types into separate files, we'll also extend the organization type here so that we can add a relation specific to the issue tracking feature, which is the ability to authorize who can create a project.
+The issue tracking software separates out the project- and issue-related types into separate files.
+Below, we also extend the organization type to add a relation specific to the issue tracking feature: the ability to authorize who can create a project.

 module issue-tracker